 Gifted and talented students attend schools across MPS; gifted and talented services begin with strong differentiation in every classroom.
 Three best practices for differentiation for acceleration and enrichment are flexible and/or ability grouping, curriculum compacting, and tiered lessons and assignments.
 More intensive gifted and talented services may include specialized programs, replacement curriculum, single-subject acceleration, and/or whole-grade acceleration.

 Cognitive Abilities Test (CogAT)

 The CogAT assessment is designed to measure students’ learned reasoning abilities in the three areas most linked to academic success in school: verbal, quantitative, and nonverbal.
 It is widely used in the identification of academically talented students.
 MPS will use the CogAT as a universal screener in grade 2 as one of the measures of the gifted and talented formal student identification process.

 Formal Student Identification Process:

 Students will be formally evaluated for gifted and talented identification as required in s.
-118.35(1), Stats. in grade 2 using both the formal universal screener, the Cognitive Abilities Test (CogAT), and teacher observations.
+118.35(1), Wis.
+Stats. in grade 2 using both the formal universal screener, the Cognitive Abilities Test (CogAT), and teacher observations.
 The CogAT will be administered to all MPS second graders in the first semester of each school year.
-The process, representative of the population of students that are served in MPS, will result in the development of a student profile based on a variety of measures.
+The process, representative of the population of students who are served in MPS, will result in the development of a student profile based on a variety of measures.
 A student may be identified in one or more of the categories under s.
 118.35, Wis.
 Stats.
-Second grade students will be identified as “at potential” for gifted and talented opportunities based on the following measures collected in the student profile:
+Second-grade students will be identified as “at potential” for gifted and talented opportunities based on the following measures collected in the student profile:

 - The Cognitive Abilities Test (CogAT)